-The most striking feature is the 75 kilometre long Sandspit or just spit which separates the lake from the sea.
+The most striking feature is the 75-kilometre long Sandspit or simply spit, which separates the lake from the sea.
 Unlike most spits, it was probably formed when originally existing islands became interconnected by the silting from the lake precursor.

 Today the mosque remains in its original state by the faithful few.
 No attempt to complete her have been undertaken as the local Muslims believe that lightning will strike anyone who dare try.
 Today an annual festival is held during the third lunar month in recognition of her esteem honour.

 Pattani Central Mosque as seen in the photos, is located on the outskirts of Pattani and approximately 100 kilometres (60 miles) from Songkhla.
 It is the largest and most beautiful mosque in Thailand and a must see for visitors to the town.
 It's where Thai Muslim communities hold their religious ceremonies.

 Jan 15, 17 06:14 AM

 National Parks across Thailand not only protect their regions natural resources, including endangered species, but they also create educational and tranquil recreational facilities for visitors.

 Ko Tarutao Marine Park is a 51 island archipelago of which Ko Lipe is the prettiest.
 They all lie within the Andaman Sea and are renowned for their superb dive sites, sandy beaches and coral reef.

 Ang Thong National Marine Park is an archipelago west of Ko Samui.
 Once a haven for pirates now a paradise for tourists to explore limestone caves, snorkel among coral reefs or just relax on the beach